January 25, 2018 - Jennifer Hamelman is Adventure Cycling's Routes & Mapping Assistant Director

 With this series of changes, the overall mileage for the two sections decreased by a whopping five miles.
-The maps and digital data with these route changes are available for sale now.
+The maps and GPX data with these route changes are available for sale now.
 If you have older maps as far back as 2009, refer to the Map Updates and Corrections pages to see renderings of them (as .pdf files) to bring your routes up to date.

 While reroutes tend to happen more often in urban areas due to growth and changing infrastructure, sometimes other decisions influence our routes and precipitate changes, too.
 Take for instance, the Idaho Hot Springs Mountain Bike Route (IHSMBR).